python-geeks/Automation-scripts/iss_tracker/README.md

-# ISS Tracker 🛰️
+# ISS Tracker
-Real-Time International Space Station (ISS) Tracker with Python

 A Python script to fetch TLE data of the ISS (ZARYA) satellite, calculate its position, predict its orbit and visualize its trajectory on an interactive map.
 Thanks to [Celestrak](https://celestrak.org/) We can access to the TLE data of satellites, including International Space Station.

+## How to Run
+- Install required modules
+`pip install -r requirements.txt`
+- Run the script and wait for the map to launch `python3 tracker.py`

 ## Key Concepts
 ### What is a TLE?